-Concurrently, meson-nucleon interactions have garnered great interest in view of their role in strangeness nuclear physics in explaining hadronic {\it clustering} phenomena.
-This led to the identification of a large number of exotic bound systems of mesons, nucleons, and hyperons.
-Especially, the study of the interaction of (anti-) kaons with nucleons or nuclei gained considerable impetus since the seminal works of Dalitz~\cite{Dalitz:1959dn,Dalitz:1959dq,Dalitz:1960du,Dalitz:1961dx,Dalitz:1961dv}, leading to the discovery of the well-known resonance state $\Lambda(1405)$, just below the $\bar{K}N$ threshold, thereby establishing a strongly attractive nature of $\bar{K}N$ interaction in $T=0$ isospin channel.
-This subsequently prompted a flurry of theoretical investigations on the possible formation of exotic kaonic nuclei using various potential model analyses~\cite{Nogami:1963xqa,Akaishi:2002bg,Yamazaki:2007cs,Shevchenko:2006xy,Shevchenko:2007zz,Ikeda:2007nz,Ikeda:2008ub,Dote:2008in,Dote:2008hw,Wycech:2008wf,Ikeda:2010tk,Hyodo:2011ur,Barnea:2012qa,Ohnishi:2017uni} (also see Ref.~\cite{Gal:2016boi} for a recent review).
-However, it is well-known that dynamics of decay into other open coupled channels tend to ``wash out" emergent features of three-body universality, diminishing the likelihood of Efimov state formation~\cite{Braaten:2003he,Raha:2017ahu,Raha:2020sse,Hyodo:2013zxa}.
-Thus, given that the $\Lambda (1405)$ has a large decay width, $\Gamma\sim 40-70$~MeV, in comparison to its binding energy $\sim 20$~MeV, it is expected that an Efimov-like $\bar{K}NN\, (J=0, T=1/2)$ bound state is practically unfeasible.
-Furthermore, the ${}^{{\pi}\!\!\!/}$EFT work of Ref.~\cite{Raha:2017ahu} employing a sharp momentum cut-off regulator ($\Lambda_{\rm reg}$) in the Faddeev integral equations demonstrated that the particle-stable $\bar{K}NN (J=0, T=3/2)$ system remains largely unbound {\it via} Efimov attraction, with a ground state critical cut-off $\gtrsim 2$~GeV $\gg m_\pi$ (where $m_\pi$ is the pion mass), a scale too large to be amenable to a low-energy EFT description.
+Concomitantly, meson–nucleon interactions have attracted considerable attention for their role in strangeness nuclear physics, particularly in elucidating hadronic {\it clustering} phenomena.
+This has led to the identification of numerous exotic bound systems involving mesons, nucleons, and hyperons.
+Especially, the study of the interaction of (anti-) kaons with nucleons or nuclei gained considerable impetus since the seminal works of Dalitz~\cite{Dalitz:1959dn,Dalitz:1959dq,Dalitz:1960du,Dalitz:1961dx,Dalitz:1961dv}, leading to the discovery of the well-known resonance state $\Lambda(1405)$, just below the $\bar{K}N$ threshold, thereby establishing a strongly attractive nature of the $\bar{K}N$ interaction in the $T=0$ isospin channel.
+This subsequently prompted a flurry of theoretical investigations on the inherent nature of the resonance state and its possible influence on the formation of exotic kaonic nuclei in the context of various potential and chiral EFT-based model analyses~\cite{Oller:2000fj,Jido:2002zk,Mai:2012dt,Cieply:2015pwa,Mai:2014xna,Cieply:2016jby,Feijoo:2018den,Sadasivan:2018jig,Nogami:1963xqa,Akaishi:2002bg,Yamazaki:2007cs,Shevchenko:2006xy,Shevchenko:2007zz,Ikeda:2007nz,Ikeda:2008ub,Dote:2008in,Dote:2008hw,Wycech:2008wf,Ikeda:2010tk,Hyodo:2011ur,Barnea:2012qa,Ohnishi:2017uni} (also see Ref.~\cite{Gal:2016boi} for a comprehensive review).
+However, it is a well-known fact that the dynamics of decay into other open coupled channels tend to ``wash out'' emergent features of three-body universality, diminishing the likelihood of an Efimov-bound state formation~\cite{Braaten:2003he,Raha:2017ahu,Raha:2020sse,Hyodo:2013zxa}.
+For example, given that $\Lambda (1405)$ has a large decay width, $\Gamma\sim 40-70$~MeV, compared to its binding energy $\sim 20$~MeV, it is expected that a bound Efimov-like $\bar{K}NN\, (J=0, T=1/2)$ state is practically unfeasible.
+In fact, by performing a momentum cutoff ($\Lambda_{\rm reg}$)-dependent analysis of the STM integral equations, the ${}^{\pi\!\!\!\!/}$EFT study of Ref.~\cite{Raha:2017ahu} demonstrated that even the comparatively particle-stable $\bar{K}NN (J=0, T=3/2)$ system remains predominantly unbound despite Efimov attraction.